 Information that you provide in your profile may be updated or removed by you at any time.
 Whenever you share online, you should think carefully about what you are making public.
 When you share from Apple Music to other websites or social networks, anything you share is governed by the privacy policies of those other services.

-If your phone carrier offers Apple Music memberships, Apple may check your phone number to determine if you joined through a carrier partner.
-If you signed up through your carrier, your phone number is used to identify your account and to let the mobile network provider know that you have activated your membership.
-We will use the phone number associated with your membership only to verify your account at sign in and to connect your Apple Music activity with your account.
+If your mobile network provider offers Apple Music memberships, Apple may check your phone number to determine if you joined through a mobile network provider partner.
+If you signed up through your mobile network provider, your phone number is used to identify your account and to let the mobile network provider know that you have activated your membership.
+We will use the phone number associated with your membership to verify your account at sign in and to connect your Apple Music activity with your account.
 We also use your phone number to request cancellation of your membership with your mobile network provider at your request.

-iCloud Music Library, which is a benefit of your Apple Music membership, allows you to have access to the songs and playlists in your library from any of your devices.
+Your cloud library, which is a benefit of your Apple Music membership, allows you to have access to the songs and playlists in your library from any of your devices.
 This feature sends information from your music library to Apple, such as song and artist names, in order to identify and unlock copies of any of your songs that are also available in Apple Music.
-Any songs that can’t be found in Apple Music are uploaded to your personal iCloud Music Library, so that you can have access to your complete collection from any of your devices.
+Any songs that can’t be found in Apple Music are uploaded to your personal cloud library, so that you can have access to your complete collection from any of your devices.
 To stop syncing your cloud library on iOS and iPadOS, go to Settings > Music and tap to turn off Sync Library.
 On Mac, open Apple Music and go to Preferences > General, then deselect Sync Library.